5GEVE/5geve-wp4-monitoring-dockerized-env/README.md

 Finally, you can play with the data by generating different graphs.
 For example, in the following picture, it has been displayed the time-metrics_data graph (average + lower and upper standard deviation).

 ![Demo architecture](https://github.com/5GEVE/5geve-wp4-monitoring-dockerized-env/blob/master/resources/images/kibana_3.png)

+## Copyright

+This work has been done by Telcaria Ideas S.L. for the 5G EVE European project under the [Apache 2.0 License](LICENSE).